 2. Data acquisition and selection criteria

-FSD increases its collection actively and selectively: the Data Archive acquires datasets actively but accepts data for archiving selectively.
+The data collection of FSD accumulates actively and selectively: FSD acquires datasets actively but accepts data for archiving selectively in accordance with selection criteria.
 The data to be archived at FSD must comply with certain qualitative, technical and legislative criteria.

 2.1.
 Qualitative criteria

-- It has thus far only been partly analysed
+- it has thus far been analysed only partly;

-- It can be used in a manner that differs from its original use (for example, it enables new hypotheses or methodological focuses)
+- it can be used in a manner that differs from its original use (for example, it enables new hypotheses or methodological foci);

 2.2.
 Technical criteria